llllIHARWINDERIllll/AdiphyBot/README.md

 ```java
 java -jar adiphy.jar
 ```

+4 Choose if you want to use a HTTP Proxy, if yes enter the proxy in format 127.0.0.1:6969!

-4 Enter your CAKEPHP cookie into the bot and enjoy!
+5 Enter your CAKEPHP cookie into the bot and enjoy!

 <br>